-Critical to Safety requirements are based around safety concerns of customers.
-These might include industry safety standards, as well as workplace health and safety (OH&S) rules.
+Critical to Safety requirements are based on the safety concerns of customers.
+These might include industry safety standards and workplace health and safety (OH&S) rules.

 Like other CTX requirements, Critical to Safety requirements are typically based on customer drivers.
 These are customer needs that can be translated into one or more requirements.
 Drivers are customer-focused, whereas CTS requirements state what needs to be done internally to meet those drivers.